thingsboard/thingsboard.github.io/docs/getting-started-guides/helloworld.md

 step31:
     0:
-        image: /images/helloworld/getting-started-ce/hello-world-3-1-create-empty-dashboard-1-ce.png
+        image: /images/user-guide/dashboards/overview/create-dashboard-1-ce.png
-        title: 'Open the "Dashboards" page.
-Click on the "+" icon in the top right corner.
-Select "Create new dashboard";'
+        title: 'Login to your ThingsBoard instance and navigate to the "Dashboards" page through the main menu on the left of the screen.
+Then, click the "+" sign in the upper right corner of the screen, and select "Create new dashboard" from the drop-down menu;'
     1:
-        image: /images/helloworld/getting-started-ce/hello-world-3-1-create-empty-dashboard-2-ce.png
+        image: /images/user-guide/dashboards/overview/create-dashboard-2-ce.png
-        title: 'Enter dashboard name.
-For example, "My New Dashboard".
-Then click "Add" to add the dashboard;'
+        title: 'In the opened dialog, it is necessary to enter a dashboard title, description is optional.
+Click "Add";'
     2:
+        image: /images/user-guide/dashboards/overview/create-dashboard-3-ce.png
+        title: 'Once you have created the dashboard, it will be automatically opened.
+Save it by clicking the "Save" button in the upper right corner.'
+    3:
-        image: /images/helloworld/getting-started-ce/hello-world-3-1-create-empty-dashboard-3-ce.png
+        image: /images/user-guide/dashboards/overview/create-dashboard-4-ce.png
-        title: 'Your first dashboard has been created.
-As long as you have one dashboard.
-But as new dashboards are added, they will be added to the top of the table, since the table sort dashboards using the time of the creation by default.
-Click on the row to open the dashboard.'
+        title: 'Your first dashboard has been successfully created.
+As you continue to add new dashboards, they will appear at the top of the list.
+This default sort is based on the creation timestamp.'

-step33:
+step32:
     0:
+        image: /images/helloworld/getting-started-ce/hello-world-3-1-add-table-widget-0-ce.png
+        title: 'Enter dashboard edit mode.
+Simply open the dashboard and click the "Edit mode" button found in the upper right corner of the screen;'
+    1:
         image: /images/helloworld/getting-started-ce/hello-world-3-1-add-table-widget-1-ce.png
-        title: 'Enter edit mode and click the "Add new widget" button at the top of the screen;'
+        title: 'Click on the "Add new widget" button at the top of the screen;'
-    1:
+    2:
         image: /images/helloworld/getting-started-ce/hello-world-3-1-add-table-widget-2-ce.png
         title: 'Select the "Tables" widget bundle;'
-    2:
+    3:
         image: /images/helloworld/getting-started-ce/hello-world-3-1-add-table-widget-3-ce.png
         title: 'Select the "Entities table" widget;'
-    3:
+    4:
         image: /images/helloworld/getting-started-ce/hello-world-3-1-add-table-widget-4-ce.png
         title: 'The "Add Widget" window will appear.
-Add datasource by specifying previously created "My New Entity Alias" alias and click "Add column" to add data key;'
+Add data source by specifying previously created "My New Device" device.
+The “name” key has already been added to the “Columns” section, which is responsible for the column with the device name.
+You need to add another column that will display the value of the "temperature" key.
+To do this, click "Add column" to add a new field to enter the data key;'
-    4:
+    5:
         image: /images/helloworld/getting-started-ce/hello-world-3-1-add-table-widget-5-ce.png
-        title: 'Specify the "temperature" data key: click on the newly appeared data key input field.
+        title: 'Click on the newly appeared data key input field.
 The auto-complete with available data keys will appear.
-Select "temperature" data key and click "Add";'
+Select "temperature" data key;'
-    5:
+    6:
         image: /images/helloworld/getting-started-ce/hello-world-3-1-add-table-widget-6-ce.png
+        title: 'Click the "Add" button in the bottom right corner of the widget to complete adding the widget.'
+    7:
+        image: /images/helloworld/getting-started-ce/hello-world-3-1-add-table-widget-7-ce.png
         title: 'Resize the widget to make it a little bigger.
 Just drag the bottom right corner of the widget.
 Apply changes.'

-step34:
+step33:
     0:
         image: /images/helloworld/getting-started-ce/hello-world-3-1-add-chart-widget-1-ce.png
         title: 'Enter edit mode and click the "Add new widget" button at the top of the screen;'